patrikx3/onenote/README.md

 [//]: #@corifeus-header:end

-A Linux compatible version of OneNote
+A Linux compatible version of OneNote that not only on Linux, but on Windows and MacOS.

 ![Screenshot 1](https://cdn.corifeus.com/git/onenote/artifacts/screenshot/screenshot-2024.png)